-- Understand the mix of employees in your workforce.
-When compared to benchmarks (e.g. diversity in the Australian population) this can help you identify where you might be underrepresented, and what action you need to take to address this. - Diagnose your D&I priority areas and need for change.
-For example, you might find employees with disability are seriously underrepresented in your management and leadership roles. - Identify how to provide a more inclusive work environment for your employees.
-For example, the need for workplace adjustments, flexible work options, or quiet room facilities - Understand the cultural capabilities of your workforce.

-This can help you assess your capability to access and better serve different markets, clients, and members of the community you serve.
+- understand the mix of employees in your workforce when compared to benchmarks (e.g. diversity in the Australian population) this can help you identify where you might be underrepresented, and what action you need to take to address this - diagnose your D&I priority areas and need for change for example, you might find employees with disability are seriously underrepresented in your management and leadership roles - identify how to provide a more inclusive work environment for your employees for example, the need for workplace adjustments, flexible work options, or quiet room facilities - understand the cultural capabilities of your workforce to help you assess your capability to access and better serve different markets, clients, and members of the community you serve.